|AAMC MD-PhD Summer Undergraduate Research Programs||

 Award Value: In addition to full-time nonprofit placements, awardees receive compensation of approximately $85,000 over the two-year fellowship period as well as health insurance coverage and transportation funds. $30,000 salary each year, $2,000 bonus upon completion, health insurance, and transportation funding.

-The Foreign Agricultural Service Diversity Fellowship Program is a U.S. Department of Agriculture (USDA) program that identifies and prepares individuals interested in careers in USDA’s Foreign Agricultural Service.
+The Foreign Agricultural Service International Agricultural Fellowship is a U.S. Department of Agriculture (USDA) program that identifies and prepares individuals interested in careers in USDA’s Foreign Agricultural Service.

 |FBI Counterterrorism and Forensic Science Research Unit Fellowship||